 There are a number of areas throughout Shutesbury that are prone to localized flooding.
-The Committee and participants in the 2020 Municipal Vulnerability Preparedness Workshop identify that there are several gravel roads in Town with poor drainage that can quickly become impassible, or roads adjacent to wetlands where excess water has nowhere to flow except into the road.
-Roads identified as being particularly prone to flooding include:
+The 2014 eCEMP and participants in the 2020 Municipal Vulnerability Preparedness Workshop identify that there are several gravel roads in Town with poor drainage that can quickly become impassible.
+NEED MORE DESCRIPTION OF PROBLEMS FOR THIS SECTION Roads identified as being particularly prone to flooding include: